CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 One would expect that the interior would have had arrangements of stones for fireplaces, sleeping platforms, etc. In my interpretation, shown in the illustration, most of the interior stones actually belong in the interior, and the fewer stones around the edges were never used as a wall, but simply piled on the edges of the tent to hold down the edges.
 Turf pieces sealed the cracks.
 Repeated use meant the site's edges always looked broken down since they were never built up.

 Who made them?
+Were they made by seagoing aboriginals?
 Mowat records archeologist Tom Lee saying "I've found little in the way of artifacts except a lot of Dorset-culture litharge [scraps and flakes of flint] . . .Dorsets appear to have camped here after this longhouse was abandoned."
 Lee assumes the site was abandoned, because he preconcieves a wall.
 But if there never was a wall, and it was a tent-site re-used over and over by the Dorset people who left only their food scraps behind, then it would agree with the concept that it was made by seagoing Dorset people who came with a large umiak, or two per clan, pulled them ashore, removed the skins, and erected the longhouse tent using the skins.
 When they left they took everything except scraps away with them.
+There never was a proper wall

 The Cylindrical Beacons - Seemingly Used Around the Entire North Atlantic